Ellansé S/M/L Complication Differences: M Is Already Hard

 - If extraction is needed, the thin capsule makes removal relatively straightforward

-M Type: The Most Common Balanced Choice
+M Type: The Most Common — and the Most Underestimated

 - Nodules may appear 6–12 months post-injection